stephen70/2D-Ising-Model-Package/README.md

-This is a Python package to simulate 2D Ising models using the Monte Carlo Metropolis algorithm.
+An old Python package to simulate 2D Ising models using the Monte Carlo Metropolis algorithm.

 Methods: